Table of Contents

-- Real names must be used.
-Aside from encouraging ethical, adult behaviour, this is also important for some of the Worldwide Permaculture Network's features - like teachers adding students to their student count, and students adding teachers for courses they've taken.
+- Real first and last names must be used.
+Aside from encouraging ethical, adult behaviour, this is also important for some of the Worldwide Permaculture Network's features, like students adding qualifications, as teachers must verify those qualification.

 - Reasonable attempts must be made to ensure one's project and/or people profiles are completed accurately and aesthetically.
 Profiles created but left without profile descriptions may be deleted.

 - Profiles apparently created only to gain the ability to comment within the Worldwide Permaculture Network may be deleted.

 Users of the Worldwide Permaculture Network accept that their People and/or Project profiles and/or updates and/or comments may be hidden and/or deleted at any time by the network's administration.
 Membership within the Worldwide Permaculture Network is a privilege granted by the Worldwide Permaculture Network admin.
 The administration have no legal obligation to provide access, services or features to anyone.

 Any content displayed in profile descriptions, updates, comments, etc., belong to the originators, hence the Worldwide Permaculture Network makes no warranties or representations of any kind concerning the accuracy or suitability of the information contained on this web site or its fitness for a particular purpose, nor do we endorse the accuracy, completeness, timeliness or reliability of any advice, opinion, statement or other material or database displayed, uploaded or distributed within the Worldwide Permaculture Network site or made available though links from within it.
 In no event shall the Worldwide Permaculture Network, its employees or agents be liable for any direct, indirect or consequential damages resulting from the use of this web site.